≡ Menu

 First…

 If you think you have a medical issue, don’t use us or the internet to diagnose yourself.
-After all, if you do and you’re correct, you’re still going to need to see the doctor, and if you’re wrong, the time you spend being your own doctor could really harm yourself!
+After all, if you do and you’re correct, you’ll still need to see the doctor, and if you’re wrong, the time you spend being your own doctor could really harm you!

 Second…